PROJECT:

 Project Highlight

 The project area is in a degraded wetland almost entirely comprised of invasive species and devoid of a natural riparian buffer following historic farming activities and development.
-In 2022, the project area underwent treatments to remove invasive species before project construction to ensure invasive species do not become established in the buffer area after construction is complete.
+In 2022, the project area underwent treatments to remove invasive species before project construction to ensure invasive species do not become established in the buffer area.

 We restore the waterways that lead to Grand Traverse Bay.